MrDubstep863/modpe-book-web/README.md

 ***

 > How does this site differ from the Android application?
->-The fact that it has open access to the lessons, if you do not have a phone under you or do not want to code on the phone :)
+The fact that it has open access to the lessons, if you do not have a phone under you or do not want to code on the phone :)

 >This site will continue to be kept in an open resource, or throw it on any web host?
->-At the moment: yes, there will be some time left in an open resource, but then I will throw a web host on whatever web host, since Russian web hosts cost big money
+>At the moment: yes, there will be some time left in an open resource, but then I will throw a web host on whatever web host, since Russian web hosts cost big money